Smart Solutions: Smart Technology, Smart Homes & Smart Energy

 - Wi-Fi - Although this is the most commonly used smart solution, it’s not the most effective as bandwidth decreases the more devices that are connected to it.

 - Bluetooth - Ideal for relatively short-distance communications, Bluetooth is commonly used for smart door locks and light bulbs.

 - Thread - One of the latest smart solutions in domotics, Thread uses radio chips to form a secure low-power network.

 Smart home devices

 Smart meters are perhaps one of the most common smart solutions installed in households like yours in Britain.
-A quarter of UK homes have one installed, and the Government has set a target for each home to have a smart meter by 2020.
-While this target is likely to be pushed forward to 2024, it’s nevertheless an essential step in kick-starting smart homes nationwide.
+The Government has set a target for each home to have a smart meter by mid-2025.

 In essence, a smart meter works by transmitting data automatically from the device’s in-home display to the homeowner’s energy supplier.
-Its main benefits include not having to manually submit meter readings and the peace of mind you’ll get knowing that you’ll be billed accurately, based on actual rather than estimated consumption.
+Its main benefits include not having to manually submit meter readings and the peace of mind you’ll get knowing that you’ll be billed based on actual consumption rather than estimated.
 Smart meters for business are also in high demand, which explains why thousands of companies across the UK have them installed.